 For the frayed to restore their skein to a heroic path takes a great deal of effort and wisdom; for most warriors battle is their only opportunity to achieve this.
 Here the frayed fight alongside a warband rather than as part of it and seek out the most dangerous fights in the hope of redeeming themselves.
 Those who do so and survive may eventually re-join their warband.
 If they became frayed due to committing a crime, then it is never mentioned again once their sentence is complete.
 Those who have not have been able to redeem themselves through acts of bravery and valour continue to fight as a frayed until they prove themselves or die.

 It is common for several frayed to fight together in battle to improve the chances of all and some groups of frayed take an oath to continue to fight together as a warband until all have proven themselves.
 If worthy, such bands often attract a stormcrow, who fights with the band even though they are not frayed.
 The stormcrow provide spiritual guidance as well as witnessing their efforts to redeem themselves.

-Players often ask what costume is appropriate for non-Kallavesi Stormcrows.
-Remember all that is said is that they wear the traditional Kallavesi feathers and a black or grey tattered and layered robe. the main distinction of a Kallavesit Stormcrow specifically is that they will wear a full bird headdress.
+Players often ask what costume is appropriate for non-Kallavesi stormcrows.
+Remember all that is said is that they wear the traditional Kallavesi feathers and a black or grey tattered and layered robe.
+The main distinction of a Kallavesi stormcrow specifically is that they will wear a full bird headdress.
 The tattered and/or layered effect is meant to give the impression of feathers, and this is partly because we recognise that making costume that incorporates a lot of feathers can be tricky to achieve quickly.
-Instead of a robe, Feathers can be incorporated in other ways, such as a mantle or collar, or as part of a Suaq coat, but the costume should include some black.
+Instead of a robe, feathers can be incorporated in other ways, such as a mantle or collar, or as part of a Suaq coat, but the costume should include some black.